oisdk/site/posts/2016-11-04-semirings-lhs.markdown

 ## A Semiring Map

 I got using semirings first to try and avoid code duplication for a trie implementation.
-Basically, I wanted to write one map-like type, and have its behaviour change between the whole Boom hierarchy [@bunkenburg_boom_1994] depending on the type annotations.
+Basically, I wanted to write one map-like type, and have its behaviour change between the Boom Hierarchy [@boom_further_1981] plus maps, depending on the type annotations.
 I also wanted to avoid newtypes.

 ```{.haskell .literate}
 newtype GeneralMap a b = GeneralMap